Priyanshi1947/Week4_VSD/Week 4.md

 Threshold Voltage Extraction

 The current begins to rise significantly only after Vgs exceeds approximately 0.5V.

 Vt is the gate-source voltage required to create an inversion layer (channel) of mobile carriers necessary for conduction between the source and drain.

 STA connection: Vt determines the delay sensitivity to Vgs and Vdd.
 A lower Vt increases leakage but generally lowers propagation delay by allowing the transistor to turn ON sooner.

 CMOS Inverter VTC and Noise Margins

 The rise time is approximately twice the fall time.
 Also, NMH is slightly larger than NML.

 In a standard CMOS inverter, the PMOS transistor is typically wider than the NMOS transistor to compensate for the naturally lower mobility of holes (PMOS carriers) compared to electrons (NMOS carriers).
 However, the results here suggest the PMOS is stronger than the NMOS.
 This means the output discharges slower than it charges.

 STA connection: Propagation delay is directly measured as the time taken to charge or discharge the output capacitance.
 The difference in rise and fall times is a direct measure of the asymmetry in drive strength between the pull-up and pull-down networks.

 Variation Studies

 The VTC shifts as Vdd changes.
 The DC gain initially increases as Vdd is lowered (1.8 to 1.2 V), but falls drastically at low voltages (1 V).

 Vm is determined by the ratio of NMOS to PMOS currents, both of which are functions of Vdd.
 At very low , the supply voltage is not high enough to adequately drive the transistors, causing the current (and therefore the gain) to drop.
 Low voltage operation also results in high rise and fall times, and the device may not even operate correctly.

-STA connection: $V_{DD}$ variation affects delay and noise margins.
-Lower $V_{DD}$ reduces power but increases delay ($\tau \propto C_L/I$) and decreases noise margins, which can lead to timing failures or unreliable operation.
+STA connection: Vdd variation affects delay and noise margins.
+Lower Vdd reduces power but increases delay and decreases noise margins, which can lead to timing failures or unreliable operation.

-Device variations due to manufacturing processes (like etching variations) cause the VTC to shift, changing Vm and the noise margins .
+Device variations due to manufacturing processes (like etching variations) cause the VTC to shift, changing Vm and the noise margins.

 Process variations alter Vt and the effective W/L ratio.
 For instance, a stronger PMOS shifts the VTC to the left, resulting in a change in Vm.